Katmai Coast: Fluffy Bears and Cubs

 Accommodations:

 The M/V Le Canard is a 98ft expedition-ready yacht, providing the perfect balance of comfort and function for traversing the Katmai coast.
-The yacht is equipped with with 6 staterooms (4 bunk rooms and 1 queen room with a larger bed for couples).
+The yacht is equipped with with 6 staterooms (4 bunk rooms and 1 queen room for couples).

 Why travel by boat?

-The only other ways to see Katmai’s remote coastline is either by staying in the region’s only lodge, or by camping.
-These options are immobile which can result in seeing fewer animals and scenes.
+The only other ways to see Katmai’s remote coastline is either by staying in the region’s only lodge, camping, or a daily floatplane from a distant lodge.
+These lodge or camp trips are immobile which can result in seeing fewer animals and scenes.
 Bears constantly traverse the coast as they seek food sources, so being mobile in the yacht and going to shore on the yacht’s landing craft will ensure we see the most wildlife.
 Further, you will have a warm and dry place to sleep, eat, and recharge (yourself and your cameras) after a long day in the field.

-Unless we are traveling between bays the ship will remain virtually motionless, anchored in calm waters, so no fear if you are susceptible to sea sickness.
+Unless we are traveling between bays the ship will remain virtually motionless, anchored in calm waters, so fear not if you are susceptible to sea sickness!

 Itinerary